Getting started with TransMail

 Now you will be requested to complete the Customer Validation Form.
 We need some details about your business to understand your organization and to analyze the type of emails you send.

-Fill in your details in the Customer Validation form and click Submit.
+Fill in your details in the KYC form and click Submit.

 Mail Agent is used for grouping your transactional emails at a high level.
 You can set up multiple domains under the same Mail Agent to group the transactional emails from them under a particular category.
 This helps you to view all the transactions of the processed emails based on the Mail Agent.
 You can configure webhooks, enable tracking, and upload files that need to be added as inline images or attachments to your email.